 (7) The Registrar may direct a co-operative to change its name if the Registrar considers the name is likely to be confused with the name of a corporation or a registered business name.

+(8) A co-operative that is given a direction under subsection (7) must comply with the direction.

+Penalty for this subsection: a fine of $500.

+(9) Despite The Criminal Code section 23B(2), it is immaterial for the purposes of subsection (8) that any event occurred by accident.

+[Section 241 amended by No. 7 of 2016 s.
+82.]

 242. Restriction on use of word “co-operative” or similar words

 (1) A person other than a co-operative must not trade, or carry on business, under a name or title containing the word “Co-operative” or “Cooperative” or the abbreviation “Co-op” or words importing a similar meaning.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

-(2) Subsection (1) does not apply to a corporation referred to in section 238(9).
+(2) The regulations may exempt or provide for the exemption of specified entities or kinds of entities from subsection (1).

+[Section 242 amended by No. 7 of 2016 s.
+83 and 200.]

 243. Registered office of co-operative

 (1) A co-operative must have a registered office.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (2) A co-operative must, at the premises of its registered office, publicly and conspicuously display a notice stating the name of the co-operative and identifying the premises as its registered office.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.

 (3) Within 28 days after changing the address of its registered office, a co-operative must give the Registrar written notice of the new address.

-Penalty: a fine of $2 000.
+Penalty for this subsection: a fine of $2 000.